Some U.S. diplomatic posts violating security standards: report

-WASHINGTON (Reuters) - Some U.S. diplomatic posts are violating security standards for overseas buildings and the State Department is not keeping track of the exemptions to the rules it does grant, the department’s inspector general said in a review released after the attack on the U.S. mission in Benghazi.
+WASHINGTON (Reuters) - Some U.S. diplomatic posts are violating security standards for overseas buildings and the State Department is not keeping track of the exemptions to the rules it does grant, the department’s inspector general’s office said in a review released after the attack on the U.S. mission in Benghazi.

 “Inspectors ... found conditions of noncompliance with security standards for which posts had not sought exceptions or waivers,” the report by Deputy Inspector General Harold Geisel said.